torgeiraamboe/torgeiraamboe.github.io/content/posts/2021/homotopy-groups-of-spheres-2/index.md

 - a cyclic group or order $2$ when $k= 0,1 \,(mod\, 8)$.
 - If $k=3,7 \,(mod\,8)$ then $k=4r-1$.
 The image $ImJ_k$ is given by a cyclic group of order equal to the denominator of $B_{2r}/4r$, where $B_{r}$ is the $r$'th Bernoulli number.

 The incredible part of this theorem is of-course the last point.
 Somehow the Bernoulli numbers, which are more commonly found in analysis and number theory, show up in the homotopy groups of spheres.
 The reason they show up is linked to the reason that the Bernoulli numbers show up among diffeomorphism classes of exotic spheres, due to Milnor and Kervaire.
-We will get to this in a bit, but first: Due to the Bernoulli numbers being related to the Riemann zeta function $\zeta(z)$, we can write that the image of the $J$-homomorphism for $k=4r-1$ is given by a cyclic group or order $S$, where
+We will get to this in a bit, but first: Due to the Bernoulli numbers being related to the Riemann zeta function $\mathbb{Z}eta(z)$, we can write that the image of the $J$-homomorphism for $k=4r-1$ is given by a cyclic group or order $S$, where

-$$S = \text{denominator}(\zeta(1-2r)/2).$$
+$$S = \text{denominator}(\mathbb{Z}eta(1-2r)/2).$$

 This is the first — and probably the last — time the Riemann zeta function is making an appearance on this blog, so we felt an obligation to include it.